Can You Submit Different Common App Essays to Different Schools

 After a student has handed in an essay to a college, they are not permitted to make any alterations to the paper.
 You have the ability to unlock the file once more, up to a total of three times.
 Your final essay draft will be sent to any colleges that are still interested.

-If I made a mistake on my common app essay, am I still allowed to edit it?
+If I made a mistake in my common app essay, am I still allowed to edit it?
 After I’ve turned in my application, can I make as many changes to my personal statement as I’d like to before it’s considered complete?
 The correct response is “yes.”
 After you have submitted the essay for the first time, you are permitted to make an unlimited number of edits to it.

 To make changes to your personal statement, return to the Common App tab and select the Writing section from the menu.
 To make any necessary edits, you need only click within the text box itself and select the appropriate option.
 After you have finished making changes, make sure to click “Continue” to save them before moving on.

-Despite the fact that once you’ve sent in your Common Application essay, as well as any other part of your application, you are permitted to make an unlimited number of edits to it.
+The fact that once you’ve sent in your Common Application essay, as well as any other part of your application, you are permitted to make an unlimited number of edits to it.
 On the other hand, these modifications will not be reflected in applications that have already been sent in; rather, they will only appear in applications that are sent in the future.

 If you would like to make changes to an essay that you have already submitted to a school, you will need to get in touch with the admissions office of that school in order to determine whether or not this is possible.